JLiangWaterloo/sat/README.md

 Requires: For GraphViz: GraphViz, Ruby, and ImageMagick.
 For UbiGraph: Ubigraph, Ruby, and ImageMagick.
 For Plot: GnuPlot and Ruby.
 Also requires Diffy (sudo gem install diffy)

 Input: A dimacs file of the SAT instance.
-Will be promted for dump-frequency (start with 1) and to either use graphviz or ubigraph or a plot.
+Will be promted for dump-frequency (start with 1) and to either use graphviz or ubigraph or edgeplot or modularity.

 Output: If GraphViz was chosen, a GIF showing the evolution of the SAT instance with the modularity of each dump printed at the top of each frame.
 If UbiGrap was chosen, a dynamic 3D graph of the SAT instance which evolves.
-If Plot was chosen, a plot of how many intercommunity links and community links are in each step and are removed in each step.
+If edgeplot was chosen, a plot of how many intercommunity links and community links are in each step and are removed in each step.
+If modularity was chosen, a plot of the modularity vs dump will be generated.

 Example: ./CommunityEvolution ../Benchmarks/toybox.dimacs 1 graphviz